 Android developers know that the main languages which are used to develop Android applications are Java and Kotlin languages.
 But, after Kotlin’s first stable release on 15 February 2016, developers started to adapt Kotlin for Android application development.
 Also, in May 2017 Google announced that Kotlin is Google’s preferred language for Android application developers.
-So lets have a look on both languages Kotlin vs java and Which One Is Better? and compare Kotlin vs Java performance.
+So let’s have a look at both languages Kotlin vs java and Which One Is Better? and compare Kotlin vs Java performance.

 Which Language is Better?
-Java or Kotlin:
+Java or Kotlin

-The main thing is Java needs a reference of the view into the Activity using findViewbyId() method.
-Due to the Kotlin’s Android Extension we do not need to import the reference of the View into the Activity file.
+The main thing is Java needs a reference of the view into the Activity using the findViewbyId() method.
+Due to Kotlin’s Android Extension, we do not need to import the reference of the View into the Activity file.
 It allows working with Views as they are part of the same Activity.

-In projects developers use a lot of classes that hold data.
+In projects, developers use a lot of classes that hold data.
 So it needs to write a lot of code in Java.
 It needs constructor, fields then setter and getter for every field and other related functions.
-Kotlin deals these classes very smartly.
+Kotlin deals with these classes very smartly.
 The only thing you have to do is to add the “data” keyword before the class name.
-So compiler will handle other things on its own.
+So the compiler will handle other things on its own.

-Android is single threaded by default.
+Android is single-threaded by default.
 If the main thread is blocked then it freezes the UI.
 To run long-running operations in Java we create a background thread.
 But, the problem is when more than one thread works it may lead to errors in the code.

 In Kotlin we can create additional threads as well.
 But, we can handle them with a better approach called Coroutines.
 Coroutines use less memory compared to threads.
-Coroutines can perform long running and intensive tasks.
+Coroutines can perform long-running and intensive tasks.

-A billion dollar mistake in Java, that is it does not provide Null safety.
+A billion-dollar mistake in Java, that is it does not provide Null safety.
 Because of that NullPointerExceptions occur.
-In Java you can assign a null value to any type of variable.
+In Java, you can assign a null value to any type of variable.
 And when a developer uses an object reference that has a null value then NullPointerException comes.

 In Kotlin if a developer gives Null as a value.
 It will generate a compiler error.
 In Kotlin all the types are by default non-nullable.
 To assign a null value to a variable in Kotlin we need to mark the variable as nullable.
 This needs a ‘ ? ‘ after the type of that variable.
 Like this: